Vertiv Holdings Co (VRT): These Numbers Show Where NYSE:VRT Stock Is Going Next

 Sponsored

-The stock witnessed a 30.43% loss in the last 1 month and extending the period to 3 months gives it a 13.12%, and is -1.21% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.25% over the week and 5.97% over the month.
+The stock witnessed a 35.36% gain in the last 1 month and extending the period to 3 months gives it a 12.13%, and is 0.27% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.48% over the week and 5.85% over the month.

 Vertiv Holdings Co is expected to release its quarterly report on 02/22/2023.The EPS is expected to grow by 131.20% this year.